nixworks/public/news/2015/03/30/README.md

 ##### Newly elected
 ### [Queen Elizabeth II dissolves the Parliament and calls a general election for May 7. ](/news/2015/03/30/queen-elizabeth-ii-dissolves-the-parliament-and-calls-a-general-election-for-may-7.md)
-_Context: newly elected, Parliament, Elizabeth II_
+_Context: Elizabeth II, newly elected, Parliament_

 ##### Nigerian general election, 2015
 ### [Challenger Muhammadu Buhari leads by two million votes with three-quarters of the states having their votes counted but votes from some of President Goodluck Jonathan's strongest states in the Niger Delta have yet to be counted. ](/news/2015/03/30/challenger-muhammadu-buhari-leads-by-two-million-votes-with-three-quarters-of-the-states-having-their-votes-counted-but-votes-from-some-of-p.md)
-_Context: President, Muhammadu Buhari, Nigerian general election, 2015, Niger Delta, Goodluck Jonathan_
+_Context: President, Goodluck Jonathan, Nigerian general election, 2015, Niger Delta, Muhammadu Buhari_

 ## [Previous Day...](/news/2015/03/29/index.md)